 A good example of this is when a person tosses a few treats at a dog that is scared of him.
-Using counter conditioning (and with enough repetition) you are teaching your dog that when a stranger is near, he’ll get a really good treat.
+Using counterconditioning (and with enough repetition) you are teaching your dog that when a stranger is near, he’ll get a really good treat.
 As a result, your dog’s emotions during those times will eventually change.

-Tossing treats (or toys) to a fearful dog can teach him to associate approaching strangers with something good, as long as the treat is really, really good, and the visitor is far enough away to avoid overwhelming the dog.
+Tossing treats (or toys) to a fearful dog can teach him to associate approaching strangers with something good — as long as the treat is really, really good, and the visitor is far enough away to avoid overwhelming the dog.
 Source

-The hope is that your dog will eventually associate these types of moments with other really good moments when he typically gets treats.
+The hope is that your dog will eventually associate these types of moments with other really good moments when he typically gets treats!

 Keep In Mind…

 If you happen to be frightened also, then your dog will pick up on that.

-Once you’re ready to use counter conditioning with your dog, you’ll want to remain calm — inside and out — and talk to your dog slowly (or don’t talk to your dog at all).
-As long as you are calm and not showing fear, then your dog will be easier to condition.
+Once you’re ready to use counterconditioning with your dog, you want to remain calm — inside and out — and talk to your dog slowly (or don’t talk to your dog at all).
+As long as you are calm and not showing fear, then your dog will be easier to “condition.”

-- The Fearful Dog
+- How Fear Literally Controls The Fearful Dog

 - What To Do If Your Dog Has Separation Anxiety